tbersez/theobroma_genomics/README.md

 ### Tools and packages

-This project uses Python3, BioPython and pandas packages.
+This project is coded in Python3 using BioPython and pandas packages.
-BLAST are run locally with command lines.
+BLASTp are run locally with command lines.